ang-uio/Text-Mining/index.md

 A key in learning to master a programming language, is learning how to look things up.
 Therefore in this course you will become familiar with the practice of looking things up and becoming familiar with some of the most relevant ([textbooks](https://ang-uio.github.io/Textmining/#recommended-readings), [published tutorials](https://programminghistorian.org/en/lessons/?search=python), [online resources](https://github.com/sgsinclair/alta/blob/2eb10ab6787d032e317ce883fb0bc3427406333d/ipynb/Useful%20Resources.ipynb), and [forums](https://stackoverflow.com/)).

-With a competence in Python, comes a deeper understanding of web applications for text mining, including [DH-Lab Tools](https://www.nb.no/dh-lab/) and [Voyant Tools](https://voyant-tools.org/docs/#!/guide/about) which this course also will make you familiar in using.
+With a competence in Python, comes a deeper understanding of web applications for text mining, including [DH-Lab Tools](https://www.nb.no/dh-lab/) and [Voyant Tools](https://voyant-tools.org/docs/#!/guide/about) which this course will also introduce you to.

 > **Learning goals:**
 >